Payload

 Schematic figure of one of the cameras of the PLATO spacecraft.
 Credit: PLATO Mission Consortium |

-The payload consists of 24 'normal' cameras with CCD-based focal planes, operating in white light.
+The payload consists of 24 'normal' cameras operating in the visible wavelength range.
 They will be read out with a cadence of 25 s and will monitor stars with mV > 8.
-Two additional 'fast' cameras with high read-out cadence (2.5 s) will be used for stars with mV ~4–8.
+Two additional 'fast' cameras with high read-out cadence (2.5 s) will be used for stars with mV ~4-8.
 The 'normal' cameras are arranged in four groups of six.
 Each group has the same field-of-view but is offset by a 9.2° angle from the payload module +Z axis, allowing astronomers to survey a total field of about 2250 deg² per pointing, but with different sensitivities over the field.

 The ensemble of instruments is mounted on an optical bench.
 The cameras are based on a fully dioptric design with 6 lenses.
 Each camera has an 1100 deg² field-of-view and a pupil diameter of 120 mm and is equipped with a focal plane array of 4 CCDs each with 4510×4510 pixels of 18 μm size, working in full frame mode for the 'normal' camera and in frame transfer mode for the 'fast' cameras.